-Potomac Home Health Care, a nonprofit joint venture of Sibley Memorial Hospital and Suburban Hospital, is a full-service, Medicare-certified home health agency that provides a comprehensive range of home care services in Maryland and Washington, D.C.
+Potomac Home Health Care, a nonprofit joint venture of Suburban Hospital and Sibley Memorial Hospital, is a full-service, Medicare-certified home health agency that provides a comprehensive range of home care services in Maryland and Washington, D.C.
 Using a team approach, we make every attempt to recognize and meet the needs of homebound patients.

 Treatment and employment are determined without discrimination on the basis of race, color, age, national origin, sex, religion or disability.

-A registered nurse performs a comprehensive nursing assessment, develops a plan of care, and coordinates care with the physician and other team members.
-The nurse performs medical procedures and helps patients and caregivers become independent by instructing them on the disease process, medications and symptom management.
+A registered nurse performs a comprehensive nursing assessment, develops a plan of care and coordinates care with the physician and other team members.
+The nurse performs nursing procedures and assists patients and caregivers to become independent in care by instructing them in the disease process, medications and symptom management.

 A registered clinical dietitian assesses the patient's nutritional needs based on medical diagnosis and current habits.
 The dietitian then teaches the patient or caregiver to achieve the defined nutritional goals.